Alcohol and Drug Policy Commission

 Health Professional Services Program

 Confidential monitoring program for health professional licensees who are unable to practice with professional skill and safety due to a substance use disorder, a mental health disorder, or both types of disorders.
-OHA contracts with Reliant Behavioral Health to provide the monitoring program and with Acumentra to act as the monitoring entity.
+Reliant Behavioral Health to provides the program.

 Medication Assisted Treatment and Recovery (U MATR)